Robo-Linkers/Gesture-controlled-robotic-arm/README.md

     - Adjust any other parameters as necessary for your setup (e.g., GPIO pins, motor controls).

 Once you've uploaded both codes to the respective boards, your setup should be ready for further testing.
 - For building the hardware and assembling the robotic arm, refer to the detailed setup and wiring instructions in the [DESIGN.MD](./designs/DESIGN.MD) file.
-This includes schematics, PCB designs, and wiring connections necessary to physically construct the system.
+This includes schematics, PCB & hardware designs, and wiring connections necessary to physically construct the system.
 ---

 ## 🚀 Usage Instructions